-Using the structure of permutations, we've found an answer to the question of how many possible ways we can shuffle a deck of cards.
-We've also answered a much more general question which is how can we count the total number of permutations of the set [n].
-Let's deepen our exploration and work to answer our second question where we wonder if it is are there certain shuffling movements that rule them all?
-In mathematical terms, we might as if there a smaller subset of permutations that, when combined together, can generate any other permutation?
+Using the structure of permutations, we figured out how many possible ways we can shuffle a deck of cards.
+We also learned a more general skill of counting the total number of permutations of the set [n].
+Let's deepen our exploration and work to answer our second question where we wonder if there are certain shuffling movements that rule them all?
+In mathematical terms, we might ask if there is a smaller subset of permutations that, when combined together, can generate any other permutation?